 In recent seasons, James Gaffigan has also enjoyed guest engagements with the London, Dresden, Czech and Rotterdam Philharmonics, Vienna Symphoniker, Dresden Staatskapelle, Deutsches Symphony Orchestra (Berlin), Konzerthaus Berlin, Zurich Tonhalle, Gothenburg, Tokyo Metropolitan and City of Birmingham Symphony Orchestras, Orchestra of the Age of Enlightenment, Leipzig, Berlin and Stuttgart Radio Orchestras.
 In the US, he has additionally worked with the Philadelphia Orchestra, St. Louis, Baltimore, Pittsburgh and National Symphony Orchestras.

-In 2009, Mr Gaffigan completed a three-year tenure as Associate Conductor of the San Francisco Symphony where he assisted Michael Tilson Thomas, led subscription concerts and was Artistic Director of the orchestra’s Summer festival.
-Prior to that appointment, he was the Assistant Conductor of the Cleveland Orchestra where he worked under Music Director Franz Welser-Möst from 2003 through 2006.
-James Gaffigan's international career was launched when he was named a first prize winner at the 2004 Sir Georg Solti International Conducting Competition.
-He lives in Lucerne with his wife, the writer Lee Taylor Gaffigan, and their daughter Sofia.
+Mr. Gaffigan was a conducting fellow at the Tanglewood Music Center and was part of American Academy of Conducting at the Aspen Music Festival.
+In 2009, he completed a threeyear tenure as Associate Conductor of the San Francisco Symphony in a position specially created for him by Michael Tilson Thomas.
+Prior to that appointment, he was the Assistant Conductor of the Cleveland Orchestra where he worked under Music Director Franz WelserMöst from 2003 through 2006.
+James Gaffigan was also named a first prize winner at the 2004 Sir Georg Solti International Conducting Competition.